Shadow Dancer

 The Revenge of Shinobi was a significant release for the Genesis as one of its first major new releases.
 Between the nuanced gameplay and fantastic production values it was incredible and of course everyone wanted a sequel.
 That game would not show up for another few years but in the mean time we got this interesting excursion.
 Shadow Dancer was the true sequel to the original arcade game and a title that I would only come to appreciate later.
 I expected a continuation of Revenge of Shinobi’s mechanics which was my own fault.
 As a more or less original title separate even from its arcade counterpart Shadow Dancer is pretty damn good.

 Although they share the same name the Genesis title is more inspired by the arcade game than a port.
 Mechanically they are similar with a few differences.
 Your canine companion now has a separate meter that is charged by holding the attack button.
 This allows you to move and charge, speeding up the game’s pace.
 He can also vault over boxes and other obstacles to restrain enemies too.
-You aren’t disarming bombs here and instead are back to rescuing hostages.
+You are not disarming bombs here and instead are back to rescuing hostages.
 Male hostages grant points while female prisoners increase your attack power until death.

 Most of the levels are completely new with a few inspired by the arcade.
 The bridge and train yard look similar but have new layouts.
 The airport is replaced by an ascent up the Statue of Liberty.
 The finale is drastically different between the two.
 Where the home version merely features a series of rooms with more difficult enemies leading up to the final boss the arcade game takes place at a space shuttle launch.
 Both games are of comparable length although the Genesis has more level variety.